marlowfm/marlowfm.github.io/_pages/bricks.md

 Fill in either one or both lines below, with up to 16 characters per line (if you don't need the second line, just leave it blank).
 Feel free to find a 'brick buddy' if you want to split the cost and have a line each!

-If you can't wait to see your brick in real life, [we're building a virtual wall too](/wall).
+If you can't wait to see your brick in real life, [take a look at the online version](/wall).

 <form
 	action="https://www.paypal.com/cgi-bin/webscr"